 His wife, Debra Levinson, refused to sit back and be a bystander.
 She immediately became his advocate and started searching the internet for information and resources.
 That’s how she found the Pancreatic Cancer Action Network.
-After speaking with a Patient Central Associate, she learned about the new Know Your Tumor personalized medicine service.
+After speaking with a PanCAN Patient Services Case Manager, she learned about the new Know Your Tumor personalized medicine service.
 Personalized medicine is an emerging option of which the couple was unaware.
 Levinson explained, “When I suggested to my doctor that I wanted to participate in the new service, he was open to seeing how a molecular profile of my tumor could help with making treatment choices.”

 In October, Levinson decided to enroll in Know Your Tumor and had a biopsy done.
 He received a detailed report analyzed by a team of experts, which he discussed with his oncologist.
 Fortunately, they discovered that he was eligible for a clinical trial, and he enrolled to start treatment in December.

 Right before his treatment began, Debra Levinson describes him as hitting a low point.
 He could barely muster the energy to get out of bed for meals.
 “Deb, it’s not looking good,” she recalls friends and family saying as they prepared to say goodbye around the holidays.